umbraco/UmbracoDocs/Umbraco-Cloud/Upgrades/Manual-Upgrades/Manual-CMS-upgrade.md

 When upgrading an Umbraco Cloud project manually, the very first step is to [clone down your Cloud Development environment to your local machine](../../Setup/Working-locally).

 Make sure you can run your Cloud project locally and restore content and media.
-It's important that you check that everything works once the upgrade has been applied and for this you need to have a clone locally that resembles the Cloud environment as much as possible.
+It's important that you check that everything works once the upgrade has been applied and for this, you need to have a clone locally that resembles the Cloud environment as much as possible.

 ## Get the latest version of Umbraco

 * [Download the latest version Umbraco CMS from Our](https://our.umbraco.org/download/)
 * Unzip the folder to your computer
-* Copy the following folders from the inzipped folder to your Cloud project folder:
+* Copy the following folders from the unzipped folder to your Cloud project folder:
     * `/bin`
     * `/Umbraco`
     * `/Umbraco_Client`

 ## Merge configuration files

-In this step you need to merge the configuration files containing changes.
-For this we recommend using a tool like [WinMerge](http://winmerge.org/) or [DiffMerge](https://sourcegear.com/diffmerge/).
+In this step, you need to merge the configuration files containing changes.
+For this, we recommend using a tool like [WinMerge](http://winmerge.org/) or [DiffMerge](https://sourcegear.com/diffmerge/).

 The reason you shouldn't just overwrite these files is that this will also overwrite any **custom configuration** you might have as well as **Umbraco Cloud specific settings**.
 Read more about which Cloud specific details you should watch out for in the following sections.

 ### Web.config

-When merging the `web.config` file make sure that you **do not overwrite / remove** the following settings:
+When merging the `web.config` file make sure that you **do not overwrite/remove** the following settings:

 **< configSettings >**